DOCS

 • Maximum trade volume - maximum sized trade for any trade involving RToken, in terms of the unit of account eg. USD

-Step 6: Configure Parameters
+Step 6: Deploy RToken

 Once you’re satisfied with your RToken’s name, basket composition, and other parameters, you can click “Deploy RToken” button which will prompt you to sign a transaction (“Tx1”).